 - A prevention specialist who can provide training, answer questions and connect you with additional Public Health services.

-- Online school health hub to help locate community partners and resources
+- School health resource list to help locate community partners and resources

 - Health fair and classroom tools including displays, models, DVDs and other educational opportunities